falcosecurity/falco/proposals/20200901-artifacts-cleanup.md

 The candidate is an AWS S3 bucket responsible for holding the deleted driver version files.

+#### Notice

+The current mechanism the Falco community uses to store the Falco drivers is explained by the [drivers-storage-s3](https://github.com/falcosecurity/falco/blob/master/proposals/20201025-drivers-storage-s3.md) proposal.

 ### Implementation

 The [test-infra](https://github.com/falcosecurity/test-infra) CI, specifically its part dedicated to run the **Drivers Build Grid** that runs every time it detects changes into the `driverkit` directory of the [test-infra](https://github.com/falcosecurity/test-infra) repository, will have a new job - called `drivers/cleanup` - responsible for removing all the Falco driver versions except the last two.

 This job will be triggered after the `drivers/publish` completed successfully on the master branch.

+#### Notice

+At the moment of writing (2021 09 28) the `drivers/cleanup` job is no more in place.

+Pragmatically, this means that the older Falco drivers will remain available in their [S3 bucket](https://download.falco.org/?prefix=driver/).